 A beauty standard can be defined as a physical feature that is considered attractive or acceptable within society.
 Over the decades these standards have evolved, influenced by the beauty and fashion industry, television and now social media.
 Today, beauty standards consists of high cheek bones, plump lips, blemish-free and pore-less skin accompanied by a straight and narrow nose but that’s only the beginning.
 Results from a 2019 American survey revealed that the ideal woman is expected to stand at 5 foot 5 and weigh 126 pounds with a 26 inch waist but the average American woman has a 38 inch waist.
 The ideal American man is expected to be over 6 feet tall and weigh over 187 pounds (Hoff 2019).
 Whilst this would be considered obese according the the rule of BMI, it’s interesting to note that this survey highlighted that the average male is expected to exercise several times a week as well.
 However, women are adhered to standards that are unrealistic and unattainable and it's no surprise that the survey showed the ideal women’s body to be impractical because that is what individuals are exposed to on a daily basis through social media.
-The fact that millions are exposed to the same false narrative is now dictating what is ideal in terms of how one should look and that is terrifying.
+The conversation on body image is entirely separate from that of beauty filters and I will write on that in time, but the fact that millions are exposed to the same false narrative is now dictating what is ideal in terms of how one should look and that is terrifying.

 Instagram and TikTok are perfect examples of how social media is a driving force in creating and setting these paradigms through the augmented reality filters that these platforms have created.
 Filters began as something fun and light-hearted with cute puppy dog ears and love heart eyes but now it has morphed into something dark and dangerous with tool-kits that completely alter the face, skin and eye color.
 In 2019, Instagram banned all its cosmetic surgery filters after coming under fire for contributing negatively towards mental health (BBC).